sysdiglabs/integrations-charts/charts/ksm-cadvisor/README.md

 # KSM CaAdvisor

-This chart deploys a Prometheus alongside with the kubernetes state metrics and the recording rules needed for the
+This chart deploys a Prometheus alongside with the kubernetes state metrics and the recording rules needed for the Dashboards and alerts.

 # Requirements
 * Helm v3